alaspoorhenry/Web-Gallery/README.md

 Web gallery app made with HTML/CSS/JavaScript.
-NEDB used for backend and Express.js for routing.
+NEDB used as a database and Express.js for routing/backend framework.

 ### Running the thing